 Always use the right type of forklift for the right job.
 Be aware of the surface you need to operate on, the weight you need to lift and the height you need to lift it to.
 Rather opt for the correct forklift instead of the nearest or most convenient forklift.

-Another option is to make sure you have a solid maintenance contract in place with your forklift supplier.
+The best solution is to make sure you have a full maintenance contract in place with your forklift supplier, where the supplier assists you with all the above recommendations.
 The above tips are just a few things to keep in mind if you want to get the most out of your forklift.